malvasochiara/signal-noise-simulator/README.md

 ## signal_builder.py

 The `signal_builder.py`  generates periodic signals by combining sinusoidal or square waves with either random frequencies or user-defined frequencies.
 The signal can be configured through command-line arguments, and the script will return the generated signal and corresponding time values.
 An option to plot the generated signal is also available.
 Additionally, noise can be added to the signal, and a signal-to-noise ratio (SNR) can be specified for the added noise.
+The generated signal and time data can be saved to a CSV file.
+The user can specify a directory where the file should be saved, or it will default to the current directory.
+If a SNR is provided, both clean and noisy signals will be saved.

 ### Usage